wandss/FileNetPEAPI/README.md

 wb.abort(task)
 ```
 ##Starting (Launching) a new Workflow:
-Starting (launching) a worflow could be a little complex since each workflow is created with specific needs and configuration.
+Starting (launching) a worflow could be a little bit complex, since each workflow is created with specific needs and configuration.
-Is possible to have a workflow that needs to set a destination user and others that already has a specified destinated user.
+It is possible to have a workflow that needs a destination user to be set and others that already has a specified destinated user.
-Sometimes, when creating a workflow you might have to determine some datafields to be filled in at launch step or having the option to attach documents.
-Many possibilities here.
+Sometimes, when creating a workflow, there might be some datafields to be filled in or documents to be attached at launch step.
+There are many possibilities here and all of them depends the workflow itself.

-So, since it Workflow has its needs, the first thing is to understand what are the needs from that workflow, to do this run:
+So, since each Workflow has its needs, the first thing is to understand what are the needs from that workflow, to do this run:
 ```python
 launchstep = wb.startWorkflow(wf_name = 'WorkFlowName')
 ```
 *You must run this with the wf_name property, not doing so, will return the message:
 **"There's no wf_name key on dictionary"***
-To find out Workflow names issue (as mentioned above):
+To find out Workflow names, issue (as mentioned above):
 ```python
 client.workflow_classes.keys()
 ```
-After properly issuing the above command, depending on the workflow,the options to be printed out can be:
+After properly issuing the *"wb.startWorkflow(wf_name = 'WorkFlowName')* as shown earlier, depending on the workflow's configuration,the options to be printed out can be:
 - Data Fields Names
 - Workflow groups Names
 - Attachment Name Field

-Usually IBM packages two basic Document Approval sample workflows:
+Usually IBM packages two basic "Document Approval" sample workflows within FileNet:
 - ICNSequentialDocumentApproval,
 - ICNParallelDocumentApproval

-###Let's use one of them as example:
+##Practical example:
 *When running:*
 ```python
 launched = wb.startWorkflow(wf_name='ICNSequentialDocumentApproval')